fbpx

 4. It’s important to remember Ghana’s past.

 Many Ghanaians may choose to remember the struggle for freedom in Ghana during the independence day holiday.
-Whether it’s singing songs about independence, listening to Kwame Nkrumah’s speeches, or reading Martin Luther King Jr.’s description of the Ghanaian struggle in The Birth of a Nation, there are many ways to recall the past inside and outside of Ghana.
+Whether it’s singing songs about independence, listening to Kwame Nkrumah’s speeches, or reading Martin Luther King’s sermon on the Ghanaian struggle in The Birth of a Nation, there are many ways to recall the past inside and outside of Ghana.

 5. Independence brought a name change.